ui3TD/Idol-Manager-Unfair_plus/README.md

 - Fixed senbatsu stats calculation so it doesn't punish you if you don't have enough idols to fill all rows.
 - Fixed Concert revenue formula so that it shows accurate estimated values.

-### Hard Mode (unfair+):
+### Unfair+:
-- In hard mode, there is significant customer churn rate.
+- In Unfair+, there is significant customer churn rate.
 You lose fans each day and it's very difficult to break into the big leagues.
 At 100k fans, you can expect to lose 5% in a month unless you take measures to grow.
-- Coliseum level concert venues in hard mode increased to 50,000 capacity, but have a base cost increased to 200,000,000 to add more endgame challenge.
+- In Unfair+, Coliseum level concert venues in increased to 50,000 capacity, but have a base cost increased to 200,000,000 to add more endgame challenge.
-- In hard mode, idols at 10 fame will expect at least 10% of their earnings as salary so that the endgame is a bit more challenging.
+- In Unfair+, idols at 10 fame will expect at least 10% of their earnings as salary so that the endgame is a bit more challenging.
-- In hard mode, penalty for low salary satisfaction increased 10x.
+- In Unfair+, penalty for low salary satisfaction increased 10x.
 Each day, if salary gets under 50%, the graduation date moves closer by 10 days.
 If under 20% then 30 days.
-- In hard mode, audience of TV and Radio shows decrease with fatigue so you can't run shows forever.
+- In Unfair+, audience of TV and Radio shows decrease with fatigue so you can't run shows forever.
 New fan contribution to audience decreases proportional to fatigue squared.
-- In hard mode, sister group new fans are reduced 5x to be more balanced.
+- In Unfair+, sister group new fans are reduced 5x to be more balanced.
-- In hard mode, player relationships with girls decay each week so you have to talk to them sometimes. -2 to +1 to influence each week depending on salary satisfaction. -1 each week to romance (lose a level every ~2 years). -2 each week to friendship (lose a level every ~1 year).
+- In Unfair+, player relationships with girls decay each week so you have to talk to them sometimes. -2 to +1 to influence each week depending on salary satisfaction. -1 each week to romance (lose a level every ~2 years). -2 each week to friendship (lose a level every ~1 year).

 ### Trait Implementations:
 - Girls with Live Fast trait have double the rate of stat decreases after their peak age, both in random decreases and on birthdays.